illinois-cs418/illinois-cs418.github.io/_assignments/submission_instructions.md

 + You can use any naming convention you wish for additional JS you use (e.g. Terrain.js or Sphere.js, etc.)

-**Test your app right before you submit and after renaming any files...not updating a JS file file sourced in mpH.html is a common bug**
+**Test your app right before you submit and after renaming any files.**<br/>
+Not updating the name of a JS file file sourced in mpH.html is a common bug

 In the file name, replace N with the number of the MP (e.g. MP1.html).
 You should also include any additional files you use or have written.
 In particular you can use the glMatrix library gl-matrix-min.js.